 After Ansah, there were seven consecutive players who have yet to make a Pro Bowl and 14 consecutive players who are no longer on the team that selected them.
 This doesn't make them a bust or invaluable, but when a team takes a player in the first round, there are definitely expectations to have success over a long period with that team.
 Or at least hopes they can have success on their rookie contract.

 Picks six through 12 is one stretch of first-round selections that teams probably wish they could have back.
-Barkevious Mingo to Cleveland (Defensive End, LSU), Jonathan Cooper to Arizona (Guard, UNC), Tavon Austin to St. Louis (Wide Receiver, West Virginia), Dee Milliner to the Jets (Cornerback, Alabama), Chance Warmack to Tennessee (Guard, Alabama), D.J.
-Fluker to San Diego (Offensive Tackle, Alabama), and D.J.
-Hayden to Oakland (Cornerback, Houston) accounted for seven consecutive picks who have never made a Pro Bowl, but many of those seven players have struggled to even stay on teams.
+Barkevious Mingo to the Cleveland Browns (Defensive End, LSU), Jonathan Cooper to Arizona (Guard, UNC), Tavon Austin to St. Louis (Wide Receiver, West Virginia), Dee Milliner to the Jets (Cornerback, Alabama), Chance Warmack to Tennessee (Guard, Alabama), D.J.
+Fluker to the San Diego (now Los Angeles) Chargers (Offensive Tackle, Alabama), and D.J.
+Hayden to the Oakland (now Las Vegas) Raiders, (Cornerback, Houston) accounted for seven consecutive picks who have never made a Pro Bowl, but many of those seven players have struggled to even stay on teams.

 Sheldon Richardson, a defensive lineman out of Missouri, has been one of the more successful players from this draft.
 He played for the New York Jets, the team who drafted him, for four season, including a Pro Bowl selection in his second year.
 He was traded to Seattle and played there for one season before signing a one-year deal with the Minnesota Vikings for the 2018 season.
 This offseason, he signed a three-year deal with the Cleveland Browns worth $36 million.